Conformal bootstrap in Mellin space from GG systems

 $i,j,k=1,2,\ldots,N$.
 By virtue of \eq{null}, the conformal integral \eq{IbI0} remains unaltered under a shift of $\beta$'s by arbitrary multiples of the null vectors, \emph{viz.}

 The invariant part $\inmu{0}{N}{\bxi}$ of the conformal integral solves the GG system and is given by \cite{gg1}

-Although there are $N(N-1)/2$ $\beta$'s satisfying $N$ equations \eq{betasum}, the conformal integral \eq{inmu:def} written as \eq{IbI0} is independent of the choice of $\beta$'s \cite{gg1,PR3}.
+Although there are $N(N-1)/2$ number of $\beta$'s satisfying $N$ equations \eq{betasum}, the conformal integral \eq{inmu:def} written as \eq{IbI0} is independent of the choice of $\beta$'s \cite{gg1,PR3}.
 By the same token, the invariant $\inmu{0}{N}{\bxi}$ depends on the choice of $\beta$'s.
+The independence on the $\beta$'s is important, since the specification of a CFT and, therefore the conformal integral, makes no allusion to them.
+The conformal integral contains the parameters $\m$ which are completely determined by the conformal weights of the fields.
+Indeed, were it not for the obliteration of the $\beta$'s from the result the arbitrariness of $\beta$'s noted in \eq{betashift} would have allowed arbitrary powers of cross ratios in the expression of the conformal integrals, hence the correlation functions, rendering the method ineffective.
 Upon choosing appropriate paths of integration the integrals evaluate to infinite series whose convergence depend on $\xi^A$ \cite{PR2,PR3}.
 On the other hand, we can integrate over the cross ratios over the real line within the integral.
 Let us perform a Mellin transform of $\inmu{0}{N}{\bxi}$ with respect to the cross ratios.
 For $\n=(\nu_1,\nu_2,\ldots,\nu_{N(N-3)/2})$, the Mellin transform of \eq{I0GG} is

 Changing the order of integrations to perform the integrations over the cross ratios first, followed by integrating over the $t$'s we obtain

 Let us now return to the bootstrap equation.
 Plugging the conformal integral \eq{IbI0} in \eq{G4s} and \eq{G4t}, the bootstrap equation \eq{boot:def} can be written as a product of $\inmu{0}{N}{\bxi}$ and powers of the cross ratios.
 The bootstrap equation, thereby, is conformal invariant.
 We can perform Mellin transformation of all terms of the equation with respect to the cross ratios to arrive at an equation depending on the OPE coefficients, the $\beta$'s and the parameters $\n$.
 This results in a particularly simple form of the bootstrap equation, because, instead of infinite series on both sides of \eq{boot:def}, only the product of finite number of terms, as in \eq{mellin:I} appear.
 Let us point out that the sum over $\D$, remains.